Skip to content

 Luxury: The Beach

-As the name suggests, this gorgeous eco-boutique hotel sits right on the beach and offers a boho-chic vibe with a rustic charm.
+As the name suggests, this gorgeous eco-boutique hotel is one of the best beachfront hotels in Tulum and offers a boho-chic vibe with a rustic charm.
 The luxurious thatched cottages offer private plunge pools and hammocks, while the communal areas feature several pools hidden amongst the jungle foliage.
 There are also free yoga classes each morning.
 Check the rates here.

 Is Tulum Safe to Visit?